kt140/ECE445_SeniorDesign/Notebooks/Kanin/ReadMe.md

 # 04/20/2022 - Building the buck converter on the breadboad

-To help isolate the problems with the buck converter
+To help isolate the problems with the buck converter we decided to build the buck converter on the breadboard.
+This is

 ![](testing_on_breadboard.jpg)